omniscale/imposm3/docs/mapping.rst

 Like `geometry`, but the geometries will be validated and repaired when this table is used as a source for a generalized table.
 Must only be used for `polygon` tables.

-``pseudoarea``
-^^^^^^^^^^^^^^

-Area of polygon geometries in square meters.
-This area is calculated in the webmercator projection, so it is only accurate at the equator and gets off the more the geometry moves to the poles.
-It's still good enough to sort features by area for rendering purposes.

 ``area``
 ^^^^^^^^

 Area of polygon geometries in the unit of the selected projection (m² or degrees²).
-Note that a `meter` in the webmercator projection is only accurate at the equator and gets off the more the geometry moves to the poles.
+Note that the area is only accurate at the equator for EPSG:4326 and EPSG:3857 and gets off the more the geometry moves to the poles.
 It's still good enough to sort features by area for rendering purposes.

 ``webmerc_area``
 ^^^^^^^^^^^^^^^^